philbjern/philbjern/README.md

 ## Hello there 👋

-My name is Filip, I'm aspiring fullstack developer based in Kraków area in Poland.
+Hi I'm Filip, fullstack developer based in Kraków area in Poland, with commercial backend Java experience.

+🔭 Currently working on developing retail POS system for major hearing aids producer.

+### Private projects
+On this account you can find my private project, including:

-I am currently working through The Odin Project fullstack JavaScript curriculum.
+🟡 The Odin Project fullstack JavaScript curriculum.
 You can check my progress in my [odin-project](https://github.com/fbiernat/odin-project) repository.

+🟡 Command line interface front-end for public transport information written in Python [ttss-client](https://github.com/fbiernat/ttss-client)

+🟡 My solutions to [hackerrank](https://www.hackerrank.com/) and [exercism](https://exercism.org/) programming challenges

+🌱 I’m currently interested in learning: Python development and Machine learning algorithms, extending my abilities in web front-end development, and learning new JVM language like Kotlin

+⚡ Fun fact: I am a guitar player who learns how to compose and produce his own songs in free time

 <!--
 **fbiernat/fbiernat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.